royward/pseudo-double/README.md

 # Overflows

-There is an error value (PF_NAN in C) overflows/errors/out_of_range are represented by all bits set to 1.
+There is an error value (PD_NAN in C) overflows/errors/out_of_range are represented by all bits set to 1.

 There are three macros that can be set to determine the behaviour in these cases:

-PF_DO_ERROR_OVERFLOW
+PD_DO_ERROR_OVERFLOW
-C default: return PF_NAN
+C default: return PD_NAN
 C++ default: throw std::overflow_error("overflow")

-PF_DO_ERROR_UNDERFLOW
+PD_DO_ERROR_UNDERFLOW
 C default: return 0
 C++ default: return PseudoDouble(0)

-PF_DO_ERROR_RANGE
+PD_DO_ERROR_RANGE
-C default: return PF_NAN
+C default: return PD_NAN
 C++ default: throw std::range_error("range")

-NOTE: in the interests of performance, PF_NAN is _not_ checked for on input, so if it is used, it should be checked for explicitly after any calculation that might generate that value.
+NOTE: in the interests of performance, PD_NAN is _not_ checked for on input, so if it is used, it should be checked for explicitly after any calculation that might generate that value.

 # Other settings